What is Familial Chylomicronaemia Syndrome (FCS)?

 FCS causes episodes of pancreatitis, where the pancreas becomes inflamed and swollen.
 Acute pancreatitis (when it comes on suddenly) can be very serious or even life-threatening and needs urgent treatment in hospital.

 Repeated attacks of acute pancreatitis can lead to chronic (long term) pancreatitis and can cause permanent damage.

-If you have FCS, you’re more likely to develop Type 2 diabetes – where your blood sugar levels aren’t properly controlled and rise too high.
-This is more likely if you have repeated bouts of pancreatitis because this can damage the pancreas, and it can’t produce the hormones which control blood sugar.
+If you have FCS, you’re more likely to develop Type 2 diabetes, where your blood sugar levels aren’t properly controlled and rise too high.
+Diabetes is more likely if you have repeated bouts of pancreatitis because this can damage the pancreas and it can no longer produce the hormones which control blood sugar.

 Diabetes can lead to a number of serious health problems including heart disease and kidney disease.

 If you develop diabetes your doctor will want to keep your blood sugar levels well controlled, for example with medicines such as Metformin, sitagliptin and insulin.

 Most people have an enzyme (a type of protein) called lipoprotein lipase in their bodies.
 It clears triglycerides from their blood after a meal.